empr0r/neovim-ide-config/README.md

 This is a lean, keyboard-driven Neovim setup for developers who care about performance and control.
 Faster than Visual Studio.
 Less bloated than Emacs.
 Sharper than your average IDE.

+Themes?
+Optional.
+Nerdfonts?
+Not required.
 This config focuses on precision and simplicity without sacrificing power.
 Feature-rich without compromising performance and efficiency.

 ---